dansmyers/IntroToCS/Activities/6-Stepwise_Refinement.md

 The function returns `True` if the three positions in the first row have the same value and aren't `None`.

 **Finish the rest of the row-checking functions.
 Then implement `check_cols` and `check_diags` using the same strategy.** All of the functions will look similar, but you'll choose the correct positions for each test that you need.

+Tip: The `board[1] != None` statement is required to verify that the row is not empty.
+Make sure to change the index for each new function that you write!

 ## Play